Terms & Conditions

 9.4 If you are a consumer, to cancel a Contract, please contact us.
 You may wish to keep a copy of your cancellation notification for your own records.

-9.5 If you are a consumer and you cancel your Contract, you will receive a full refund of the price you paid for the Products and any applicable delivery charges you paid for.
-We will process the refund due to you as soon as possible and, in any case, within 30 calendar days of the day on which you gave us notice of cancellation as described in clause 9.4.
+9.5 If you are a consumer and you cancel your Contract, you will receive a refund or credit note for the value you paid for the Products and any applicable delivery charges you paid for.
+We will process the refund/ credit due to you as soon as possible and, in any case, within 30 calendar days of the day on which you gave us notice of cancellation as described in clause 9.4.
 If you returned the Products to us because they were faulty or mis-described, please see clause 9.6.

 9.6 If you are a consumer and you have returned the Products to us under this clause 9 because they are faulty or mis-described, we will refund the price of a defective Product in full, any applicable delivery charges, and any reasonable costs you incur in returning the item to us.